Load speed can make or break a website

 How web speed impacts sales

-Any slow website, ecommerce or otherwise, will see an increase in bounce rate and a decrease in time on site.
-Even just a one second delay will…
+Any slow website load times, ecommerce or otherwise, will see an increase in bounce rate and a decrease in time on site.
+Even just a one second delay will reduce conversions by 4.42% for each second.

 If you’re trying to make sales online, then the revenue losses resulting from slow speeds will be pretty destructive.
 But check out how much improvement you can make by increasing site speed by just 0.1 seconds: